 The Mental Health Commission (Commission) aims to provide accurate, impartial, well-balanced information.
 This editorial policy explains how we select and review the editorial content and tools you see on our site, social media channels and newsletters.

-The MHC is committed to providing the public with accurate information.
-The MHC has a dedicated Communications team who are responsible for content selection, development and maintenance process of all marketing collateral including the website and our social media channels.
+The Commission is committed to providing the public with accurate information.
+The Commission has a dedicated Communications team who are responsible for content selection, development and maintenance process of all marketing collateral including the website and our social media channels.

 For content to be considered for inclusion on our website, social media channels or newsletter(s) please contact email@example.com